Schnilz/nilsschulte.de/content/posts/desk-automation.md

 summary: Let the computer turn on the lamp...
 images: [/static/img/lamp-relay-esp.png]
 ---
 Automation makes the life easier.
-At least thats what it should do...
+At least that's what it should do...
 In my case im not sure it actually did simplify my life as a few years later i own way more stuff and tools to build said automation than my small dorm room can handle.

 Most of the stuff i build is now living on my desk.
-Among other things that includes my "smart" desk lamp[^1], which is just a normal IKEA lamp[^2] with the power cord cut, a 2-Channel relay from ebay and an ESP32 (which is a microcontroler with WIFI).
+Among other things that includes my "smart" desk lamp[^1], which is just a normal IKEA lamp[^2] with the power cord cut, a 2-Channel relay from ebay and an ESP32 (which is a microcontroller with WIFI).
 Thous things in combination allow me to turn the lamp on when its getting dark and off when i'm finally lying in bed, which would normally be way out of reach of the light switch.

 {{< figure src="/img/lamp-relay-esp.png" title="Relay wiring">}}